Deracoxib: Adverse effects

-The most common adverse effects of treatment with deracoxib are vomiting, anorexia, lethargy and depression.
+The most common adverse effects of treatment with deracoxib are vomiting, anorexia, lethargy, and depression.
 Other adverse effects of deracoxib are caused by its effects on the gastrointestinal tract, and include erosions or ulcerations of the lining of the stomach or intestines.

 Serious adverse effects, including ulcers which perforate the gastrointestinal tract, have occurred in dogs administered higher than recommended doses of deracoxib, or dogs administered deracoxib at the same time as (or soon after) other NSAIDs or corticosteroid medications.

 Documented adverse side effects include serious and sometimes fatal organ system damage or failure.
+Deracoxib can cause increased blood urea nitrogen (BUN) in a dose-dependent manner.
 Other side effects include increase in drinking or urination, jaundice, bloody or black stools, pale gums, hot spots, increased respiration (fast or heavy breathing), incoordination, and behavior changes.

 Pharmacology

 Deracoxib is a coxib class nonsteroidal anti-inflammatory drug (NSAID).
 Like other NSAIDs, its effects are caused by inhibition of cyclooxygenase (COX) enzymes.
 At the doses used to treat dogs, deracoxib causes greater inhibition of COX-2 than of COX-1, but at doses twice those recommended for use in dogs, deracoxib significantly inhibits COX-1 as well.

 In dogs, the half-life of deracoxib at the recommended dose is three hours.